Leslie K. Hasche

 aging and gerontology, evidence-based practice/implementation science, intervention research, mental and behavioral health, social justice

-Hasche serves as the Associate Dean for Academic Affairs, as the coordinator for the Aging Services and Policy concentration at the Graduate School of Social Work, and as an advisory group member of University of Denver's Knoebel Institute for Healthy Aging.
+Hasche serves as the coordinator for the Aging Services and Policy concentration at the Graduate School of Social Work, and as an advisory group member of University of Denver's Knoebel Institute for Healthy Aging.
 Current research projects involve partnering with LinkAGES Colorado on evaluating the collaborative's community-based intergenerational programs.
 Her scholarship has been funded by the U.S. Department of Health and Human Services, the National Institute of Justice, and the John A. Hartford Foundation.
+Her research has been shared through journals, such as The Gerontologist, The American Journal of Geriatric Psychiatric and the Journal of Gerontological Social Work.
+In 2015, the Association for Gerontology Education in Social Work recognized Hasche's early career accomplishments with the Faculty Achievement Award.
+In 2017, Hasche was recognized as a Fellow of the Gerontological Society of America.

 - Ph.D., Social Work, Brown School of Social Work, Washington University in St. Louis, 2009